chatterlabmembers/CAREER-POS-tagging/file-prep/README.md

 1. Keep all cleaned .cha files in one folder.
 2. Open CLAN, locate "working" and set the directory to where all cleaned .cha files are stored.
+3. Locate "File" on the top menu bar, click on "Get MOR Grammar" &rarr; "English - eng" to set the morphology language.
-3. In the command console, type command `mor @`.
+4. In the command console, type command `mor @`.
 This will trigger a "File In" button.
 Click on the "File In" button and select all *and only all* cleaned .cha files to be tagged for word morphology.
-4. Once CLAN finishes processing all .cha files, it outputs an .ulx.cex file that documents all tokens the `mor @` function did not recognize.
+5. Once CLAN finishes processing all .cha files, it outputs an .ulx.cex file that documents all tokens the `mor @` function did not recognize.
     - NOTE: Most of the times, the tokens that go unrecognized are 1) any incomplete speech indicated by hyphens, 2) noun phrases connected via underscores, 3) select compound nouns, and 4) any misspelled tokens.
 These unrecognized tokens' tag shows up as a question mark — you may want to do a screening of those tokens to make sure there aren't any systematic errors.
-5. Need help navigating CLAN?
+6. Need help navigating CLAN?
 Check out a somewhat outdated but beginner-friendly guide written by speech pathologists (thus primarily serving the speech pathology community) on using CLAN [here](https://hesp.umd.edu/sites/hesp.umd.edu/files/SLPCLANGuide_August2015_Final.pdf).

 ## part 4: .cha to .xlsx conversion